Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 Hiring is eventually consistent, but the consistency arrives too late to be useful.

-The numbers support that distinction between visible demand and actual hiring.
+The numbers help explain why visible demand is not the same thing as a usable hiring pipeline.

-In the United States, the [Bureau of Labor Statistics reported](https://www.bls.gov/jlt/) 7.594 million job openings in May 2026 and 5.170 million hires.
-That is not a one-to-one conversion rate because openings are a stock and hires are a monthly flow, but the gap still matters: the public sees millions of openings while candidates experience a market where many visible opportunities do not become jobs.
+In the United States, the [Bureau of Labor Statistics reported](https://www.bls.gov/news.release/jolts.nr0.htm) 7.6 million job openings and 5.2 million hires in May 2026.
+BLS defines the first as positions open on the last business day and the second as additions to payroll over the entire month.
+They are a stock and a flow, not a numerator and denominator.
+The figures show a large, active labour market; they do not tell us how many postings were stale or how likely any one applicant was to be hired.

 In Canada, [Statistics Canada reported](https://www150.statcan.gc.ca/n1/daily-quotidien/251216/dq251216a-eng.htm) 492,500 job vacancies in the third quarter of 2025, down from a second-quarter 2022 peak of 985,900.
 For jobs requiring a bachelor's degree or higher, the unemployment-to-vacancy ratio rose to 6.1, up from 5.1 a year earlier.

-That is the job market candidates are trying to debug: visible openings, fewer hires than the postings imply, and far more people chasing each credible professional role.
+That is the job market candidates are trying to debug: aggregate demand that says little about any particular posting, alongside far more people chasing each credible professional role in parts of the Canadian market.

 ## The Posting Is A Stale Read

-A job posting looks like a source of truth.
+A job posting looks like a source of truth but often behaves like a cached artifact.

-It is usually not.

-It is a cached artifact.
 It may have been copied from an older role, edited by HR, softened by legal, inflated by a hiring manager, keyword-stuffed by a recruiter, and posted after the team's needs already changed.

 That is how a backend role accumulates frontend requirements.
 That is how a mid-level role asks for staff-level judgment.
 That is how a job requiring deep production experience gets described with a cheerful paragraph about learning opportunities.

-The posting is not necessarily false.

-It is worse than false.

-It is partially true in several incompatible directions.
+The posting may be sincere while remaining partially true in several incompatible directions, a harder failure to detect than a simple falsehood.

 Candidates respond to the artifact they can see.
 They tailor resumes to the visible requirements, write cover letters to the stated mission, and prepare stories for the listed responsibilities.